Easy Crockpot Hot Chocolate

 Rich and creamy crockpot hot chocolate…so easy to make, and perfect for cozy fall and winter days, holiday parties, and guests.
+Make a crockpot on the weekend, for a party or gathering, or take to work to share with coworkers.
+Just a few ingredients is all you need to make this crowd pleaser!

 You also have an option when adding the chocolate.
 You can either put all the other ingredients in the crockpot and heat until warm, then stir in the chocolate after melting it in the microwave.
-Or you can add the chocolate chips from the beginning, then making sure to stir often the first hour or so they don’t burn on the bottom.
-I’ve done it both ways, and both work well–it just depends on what you want to do.
+Or you can add the chocolate chips from the beginning, then making sure to stir often the first hour or so they donβt burn on the bottom.
+Iβve done it both ways, and both work wellβit just depends on what you want to do.

 Ingredients